-- Dishwasher – Add a cup of white vinegar to your dishwasher and run it through one cycle sans dishes.
+- Dishwasher – Add a cup of white vinegar to your dishwasher and run it through one cycle.
 Do this monthly for the best upkeep results.

 - Washing Machine – Add a gallon of white vinegar to your washing machine.
 Run it through one cycle with hot water – no clothes!

 - Coffee Maker – Fill the water reservoir with white vinegar.
 Run it for one brewing cycle.
 Then run two more cycles with water to make sure the smell and taste of vinegar don’t linger.